 It’s NFL Scouting Combine week!
 In celebration I’ll be wearing the same clothes all week (no pants) while eating only pizza, ice cream and tequila.
 I’ll also be dropping my top 40 dynasty running backs for 2020 fantasy football which includes this year’s rookie running back class.
 Of course, these draft prospect running backs are currently unemployed which makes their valuations a bit more challenging and unpredictable.
 But even without homes it’s fun to think about where to value these youngsters relative to the more experienced backs.
 All of our fantasy football rankings including positional and overall NFL draft prospect rankings, dynasty rankings and eventually redraft rankings can be found on our 2020 Fantasy Football Rankings page as they’re released.
 Anyway, here’s my top 20 dynasty running backs for 2020 PPR fantasy football:

-1. Christian McCaffrey – This tier goes from here until Saquon.
-I call this tier, “Two Wild & Crazy Guys.”
-McCaffrey is the Steve Martin of the Wild & Crazy Guys duo.
-You can’t go wrong with Steve Martin, he does it all.
+1. Christian McCaffrey – You can’t go wrong with Steve Martin, he does it all.
 Same goes for McCaffrey: he can run, catch and tell a joke that won’t make your parents cringe.
 Let’s just hope there’s no holdouts in his future.

 2. Saquon Barkley – If McCaffrey is Steve Martin then Saquon is Dan Aykroyd; a little younger and slightly more risky in the joke department.
 I’m banking on a career that’s more Ghost Busters than Blues Brothers.

-6. Jonathan Taylor – The kid from Home Improvement?
+8. Jonathan Taylor – The kid from Home Improvement?
 I believe so. *Checks notes* Guess it’s actually his brother.
 Last week Alfred gave you his Pre-Combine Rookie Running Back Rankings where he slotted Taylor in as his #1 rookie RB saying, “I am not sure what else one could possibly want from a prospect.
 Immediate and elite production sustained over 3 years, early entry, and no notable injuries.
 He caught enough passes (23 in his final season) to ensure he’s not a zero in that department.
 The tape even shows legit breakaway ability, even though that’s more of a cherry on top than a critical asset to me.
 He won’t go later than the second round in the NFL draft.
 Every box is double checked with Taylor.
 If he’s not your RB1, you’re overthinking this thing.
 I’m talking about you, big dumb animal Donkey Teeth.”
 Hey, that’s uncalled for, Alf!
 Remember, my rankings are geared towards PPR leagues and I give Swift the edge in the passing game.
 B_Don was also a little more reserved on JT in his Jonathan Taylor 2020 NFL Draft Preview last week.
 Seems like I’m the middle donkey on Taylor here.
 UPDATE 3/2/20: Taylor just dominated the combine, posting a beautiful 4.39 forty time and impressing in every other drill.
 I’ve moved him all the way up from #12 to #6.
 Some will claim this is an overreaction, but I believe Taylor has shown to be an elite talent and secured himself a 1st round draft pick.
 Expect him to land in a fantasy friendly situation out of the gates.
 Get excited folks.
 UPDATE 4/24/20: Taylor was just drafted in the 2nd round by the Colts.
 They have a great offensive line and I don’t expect JT has any issues wrestling touches away from Marlon Mack who hits free-agency after this season.

 16. Leonard Fournette – It looked like Leo might actually post a full 16 game season last year but he ended up missing week 17 with a neck injury.
 Somehow he only scored three touchdowns in his 15 games, seems almost impossible.
 If a near full season is the new Fournette norm then those touchdown numbers will normalize, I just think he’s more likely to play 10 games than 15 games in 2021.
 There’s also a strange rumor spreading that the Jags may not pick up his option for this season.
 I’m skeptical but also don’t love uncertainty.
 UPDATE 4/19/20: Trade rumors continue to swirl around Fournette.
 Not exactly encouraging that Jacksonville is so eager to move him.

 19. Cam Akers – Toughest player for me to rank in this top 20 and could easily drop out of the top 20 once the NFL draft dust settles.
 He has all the tools to become a feature back in the NFL and if a team ponies up to invest a 2nd round draft pick in the Florida State product then this feels like a fair ranking assuming it’s a decent landing spot.
 If teams allow him to slip to the late 3rd or 4th round in the NFL draft then I’ll likely move him down a bit, depending on which team that happens to be.
 UPDATE 3/1/20: Akers shined at the combine where he ran a 4.47 forty and excelled in the passing drills.
 He’s locked in as my #4 RB in this year’s class and should be off the board before the end of the second round in the NFL draft.
 UPDATE 4/24/20: Akers is off the board in the 2nd round to the Rams.
 Gurley is gone but I’m not sure the Rams have given up on last years 3rd rounder, Darrell Henderson, quite yet.
 This could end up a committee or maybe Akers just runs away with the job.